+Problem Statement

-- 1. Problem Statement: Transporting necessities like food, water, and medication over land can be exceedingly difficult or even impossible in an emergency circumstance like a flood, landslip, or other natural disaster.
+Transporting necessities like food, water, and medication over land can be exceedingly difficult or even impossible in an emergency circumstance like a flood, landslip, or other natural disaster.
 Roads may be blocked or completely flooded away, bridges may be hazardous, and infrastructure may be destroyed or damaged.
+This may result in significant shortages of requirements, putting the communities in consideration at risk for several health and safety hazards.

+Objectives

-This may result in significant shortages of requirements, putting the communities in consideration at risk for several health and safety hazards. - 2.
-Objectives: The core objective of this project is to design a robotic arm for drones and increase its application in emergency transportation.
-That can also lift 2kg of payload with wireless control of the arm and drop the payload to its intended location.
+The core objective of this project is to design robotic arm for drone and increase its application in emergency transportation.
+That can also lift 2kg of payload with wireless control of arm and drop the payload to its intended location.